f-hafner/f-hafner.github.io/content/blog/ml-privacy-eval-1.md

 Imagine a researcher wants to know the fraction of people that engage in a behavior that is illegal or socially not accepted---for instance, if they have income that they do not declare to the tax agency.
 The researcher runs a survey and asks people whether they have such income.
 Denote this behavior by the variable $X$, and let’s say it can take values 0 or 1, where 1 indicates the person earns undeclared income, and 0 indicates the person does not.

 How can the researcher ensure that people are willing to share this sensitive information with them?
-To solve this problem, social scientists have developed a method called randomized response, which gives survey participants the following instructions:
+To solve this problem, social scientists have developed a method called *randomized response*, which gives survey participants the following instructions:

 - Flip a coin privately.
 - If it comes up heads, answer truthfully.